alexandrucristea15/GuessMyNumber/README.md

 # GuessMyNumber
-A simple guess my number game to practice vanilla JS(event handlers fundamentals) and abt of HTML and CSS
+A simple guess my number game to practice vanilla JS(event handlers fundamentals) and a bit of HTML and CSS(basics)